pcebo/GaCD_CourseProject/README.md

 C) My activity descriptions are the original descriptions, minus the "()".
 THIS IS CONFIRMED IN THE DISCUSSION FORUMS AS (ONE OF) THE CORRECT APPROACHES THAT SHOULD REVEIVE FULL MARKS.

+D) Note the variables with "Mean" are not included.
+They are not actual means, but the angles between two means and thus should not be included AS CONFIRMED BY TA (wendel) here: https://class.coursera.org/getdata-007/forum/thread?thread_id=49

 If reading the tidy data set into R, remember to use "header=TRUE".
 Although not 100% necessary, it just makes it look nicer :)

 Thanks!